eclipse-pass/pass-documentation/developer-documentation/pass-docker/README.md

 ```

 #### Run With Deposit Services and InvenioRDM
-In order to run a local instance **_with_** deposit-service, ftp, InvenioRDM, you can run the following command:
+In order to run a local instance **_with_** deposit-service, SFTP, InvenioRDM, you can run the following command:

 Refer to [PASS Docker Testing InvenioRDM](./invenio-rdm.md) for instructions managing a local test InvenioRDM instance that will communicate with `pass-docker`.